 The MAPEL group conducts particle technology research which have a wide range of applications including the dairy industry, nano-biological drug delivery and pharmaceutical wet granulation and tablet manufacturing processes.

-Prof. Cordelia Selomulya's research areas
+Prof. Cordelia Selomulya's research areas (based at Monash University)

 - Synthesis and applications of nanoparticles and nanomaterials.
 Examples include magnetic nanoparticles for protein separation, enzyme immobilization, and vaccine delivery, and nanostructured materials for catalytic processes in energy conversion.

 - Biocompatible materials for applications in therapeutics and functional foods (i.e. dairy products).

 - Single-step assembly of uniform microparticles via microfluidic spray drying.
 Recent examples of functional particles produced include microencapsulates for controlled release, magnetic microcomposites, photoluminescent particles, and highly ordered mesoporous particles

 - Breakthrough Technologies for Energy-Efﬁcient Manufacture of Dairy Powders.

 - Scalable fabrication of novel mesoporous carbonaceous spheres with uniform size as effective adsorbents in water treatment

 Prof. Karen Hapgood's research areas (Based at Deakin University)

 - Granulation and agglomeration processes, especially wet granulation processes used in the pharmaceutical, food, fertilizer and minerals industries.